G4md0R/progintro-hw0-G4md0R/command/README.md

 bandit4: ls to see the directory, cd to go to it, ls -a to see the hidden file and cat with the dot in front to read the file
 bandit5: ls to see the dir, cd, ls to see the files, and try all of them with cat
 bandit6: ls to see the dir, find with the parameters to see where the file I am looking for is, mistake the .file for the -file xD and then actually navigating to the correct one
-bandit7: find / -user bandit7 -group bandit6 -size 33c and shift through to find the only permitted file I can see and cat to read the file
+bandit7: ls to see if anything is there, find / -user bandit7 -group bandit6 -size 33c and shift through to find the only permitted file I can see and cat to read the file
-bandit8:
+bandit8: ls to see the txt, cat to see into, then cat + grep with the word specified in the goal.
+bandit9: